1992–93 Washington Bullets season: Regular season

+Notable highlights

-One notable highlight of the regular season was Smith scoring a career-high of 37 points against Michael Jordan, and the 2-time defending NBA champion Chicago Bulls at the Chicago Stadium on March 19, 1993; Smith shot 15–20 from the field, while Jordan struggled shooting just 9–27 from the field.
+One notable highlight of the regular season occurred on March 19, 1993, in a road game against the 2-time defending NBA champion Chicago Bulls at the Chicago Stadium.
+Smith scored a career-high of 37 points against All-Star guard Michael Jordan, and made 15 out of 20 field-goal attempts, while Jordan struggled shooting just 9–27 from the field.
 However, the Bullets lost to the Bulls, 104–99.

+Aftermath

+Following the season, Grant was traded to the Portland Trail Blazers after five seasons with the Bullets, and Johnson, Eackles and Jones were all released to free agency.